romeopalacios/portfolio-kami/_portfolio/blocjamsangular.md

 ## Problem

 The main task was to learn how to incorporate and build the entire application using the Angular framework.
-It was challenging to learn how to initiate Angular modules, controllers and services.
-It was also difficult to learn and appropriately apply the different types of services.
-Finally, I had to learn the Angular directives to use in the html pages in order to have the desired functionality.
+I learned how to initiate Angular modules, controllers and services.
+It was challenging to learn and appropriately apply the different types of services.
+I also had to learn the Angular directives to use in the html pages in order to have the desired functionality.

 ## Solution